Car speedometers exaggerate – or do they? We investigate.

 Now put this figure into the following equation:

-Actual MPH = 60 / minutes x number of miles traveledminutes
+Actual MPH = 60 / minutes x number of miles travelled

 Actual MPH = 57.1

-We can see that the car’s speedometer is reading a little slow, but since it is off by just over 2 mph it’s probably nothing to worry about.
-It’s when a speedometer is off by 5 mph or more that you would may want to consider having your speedometer checked or have its drive gear replaced.
+We can see from the above calculation that the car’s speedometer is reading a little slow – by just over 2 mph – which is to be expected.
+It’s when a speedometer is off by 5 mph or more that you may want to consider having it checked.